 So while they’re new(ish) to the wireless provider game, they’ve been around for over a decade as a company – so they’re no flash in the pan.

 Tello Mobile is an MVNO, a mobile virtual network operator, which essentially means they do not own and operate their own wireless network infrastructure.
 They rent space on a mobile network from an existing mobile network operator, typically one of the big companies like Sprint, AT&T, T-Mobile, etc.

 Since they don’t have to keep up the network and are only renting space on the network, they are able to get wholesale rates on the network and pass some of the savings on to us.

-Tello Mobile is an MVNO on the Sprint network, which for me is great since I've been with other Sprint MVNOs in the past and we get great coverage in our area.
-If you're wondering if you get good coverage with Tello in your area, click on the link below and then click on “support/coverage” to view a coverage map.
+Tello Mobile was an MVNO on the Sprint network, but when T-Mobile acquired Sprint in 2020, the network is switching to T-Mobile’s GSM network in 2021.
+For me is great since I’ve been with other Sprint and T-Mobile MVNOs in the past and we get great coverage in our area with both.
+If you’re wondering if you get good coverage with Tello in your area, click on the link below and then click on “support/coverage” to view a coverage map.

 Build Your Own Calling Plan – And Save

 So what are the plans that are currently available on the Tello Mobile network, and how affordable are they?